GonkieDev/phoenix_engine/README.md

 Phoenix engine is a rendering engine.
 It is a thin layer of abstraction for Vulkan.
 It also provides platform independent input.

 ## FIXES:
+- fix: allocating more memory every time screen is resized
+- find out why does it crash when using default alignment size bigger than `2 * sizeof(void *)`

 ## TODOs:

 ### Memory:
-- memory logging
 - Specific memory arena for renderer?
-- memory allocate multiple structs at the same time - macro
-- add casting to the allocation macro
-- clear frame arena after initialisation and every frame
-- find out why does it crash when using default alignment size bigger than `2 * sizeof(void *)`

 ### Vulkan:
 - move functions to vk helpers